David Bohnett: Honors

 In 2013, Out magazine listed Bohnett as one of the "Seven notables coming up fast" appended to its "Power 50" list.
 In 2014, Inside Philanthropy listed him as one of the 12 Most Generous Tech Leaders.
 In 2018, Interesting Engineering listed him in the "27 Most Successful LGBT+ Entrepreneurs, Executives and Opinion Leaders".

 Earlier in his career, he was invited to the White House by President Bill Clinton as part of his administration's efforts to encourage the development of electronic commerce over the Internet.
 He was named a Regents' Lecturer at the University of California, Los Angeles for the 1999 to 2000 academic year.

 Personal life

-Bohnett lives in Los Angeles, and maintains residences in Manhattan and Southampton, New York.
+Bohnett lives in Los Angeles, and maintains residences in Manhattan and Southampton, New York, and Gstaad, Switzerland.
 In the Hamptons he is on the advisory council of the non-profit i-Hamptons, a networking organization and hub for entrepreneurs, and is on the advisory board of its project The Spur, a private co-working space and innovation lab with two locations in the Hamptons.

 From 1983 through Schrader's death in 1993, he lived with fellow activist and openly gay judge Rand Schrader.
 In the 2000s, he lived for over a decade with entertainment and socio-political commentator and columnist Tom Gregory; they are no longer together.

 An accomplished bridge player, Bohnett achieved Life Master status in 2008 at a national bridge tournament in Las Vegas, Nevada.
 He is an active outdoor enthusiast, having competed in numerous 5K and 10K races, and the 2008 Breath of Life Ventura Triathlon.